AI-Generated GIT Commit Messages - Why and How: Cloud Options

-One crucial aspect of web and software development is version control and a project's commit history is its story, written one change at a time.
+Version control is probably the most crucial aspect of web and software development today, and a project's commit history is its story, written one change at a time.

 This article introduces easy-to-use AI-powered options that lessen the developer burden of manually drafting adequate commit messages.
 We'll show you how to adopt each one and highlight probable limitations.